joquijada/windows-node-js-node-gyp/README.md

 ## 1. What help is already out there?

-The good news is that the Node.js community is already aware of some of the challenges faced with Node.js+Windows+native addons.
+The good news is that the Node.js community is already aware of some of the challenges faced with Node.js+Windows+native code addons.
 This README is based on [this guide](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules) which helps users troubleshoot Node.js issues on a Windows platform.
 However my situation was exacerbated by the fact that I sit inside an internal corporate network which governing team does not grant administrative rights that easily, if at all.
-Many solutions out there require administrative rights on your Windows machine (for example see `Option 1: Install all the required tools and configurations using Microsoft's windows-build-tools by running npm install -g windows-build-tools from an elevated PowerShell (run as Administrator).` in [this guide](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules)), of which I had none whatsoever.
+Many solutions out there require administrative rights on your Windows machine (for example see `Option 1: Install all the required tools and configurations using Microsoft's windows-build-tools by running npm install -g windows-build-tools from an elevated PowerShell (run as Administrator)` in [this guide](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules)), of which I had none whatsoever.
 This meant that my options where severely abbreviated.
 For example I couldn't install the [windows build tools package](https://github.com/felixrieseberg/windows-build-tools) which might have alleviated my pain and suffering quicker.
 Instead I had to go for `Option 2: Install dependencies and configuration manually` described in [this document](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules).
 I had also created [a GitHub issue](https://github.com/nodejs/node-gyp/issues/1782) seeking for some help.

 ## 2. So what did I do about it?